Two-dimensional local Hamiltonian problem with area laws is QMA-complete: Introduction

-In this Brief Report, we show that the 2D local Hamiltonian problem with the restriction that the ground state satisfies area laws is QMA-complete (Corollary \ref{cor1}).
-We also prove similar results in 2D translationally invariant systems (Corollary \ref{cor2}) and for the 3D Heisenberg (Proposition \ref{pro1}) and Hubbard (Proposition \ref{pro2}) models.
-Consequently, (assuming QMA$\neq$NP) in general the ground states of local Hamiltonians satisfying area laws still do not have efficient classical representations that support efficient computation of local expectation values.
-The result of Ref. \cite{GE14} is incomparable to ours: Ref. \cite{GE14} considers general states in quantum many-body systems while we limit ourselves to the ground states of local Hamiltonians, which are more physical.
-Technically, the counting approach, which is the key to the result of Ref. \cite{GE14}, does not work in our context.
-It should be emphasized that our results are not intended for diminishing the importance of area laws.
-A proof of (or a counterexample to) area laws for the ground state in 2D gapped systems is, in our opinion, a landmark achievement, which probably requires the development of powerful new techniques.
-However, even if such area laws are proved, it is just a starting point and there is still a long way to go towards understanding the computational complexity of 2D gapped systems.
+In this paper, we show that the 2D local Hamiltonian problem with the constraint that the ground state obeys area laws is \QMA-complete (Theorem \ref{cor1}).
+We also prove similar results in 2D translation-invariant systems (Theorem \ref{cor2}) and for the 3D Heisenberg (Theorem \ref{pro1}) and Hubbard (Theorem \ref{pro2}) models with local magnetic fields.
+Consequently, unless $\MA=\QMA$, not all ground states of 2D local Hamiltonians with area laws have efficient classical representations that support efficient computation of local expectation values (Corollary \ref{cor}).
+Our results are complementary to those of Ref. \cite{GE14}.
+This reference considers general quantum many-body states while we restrict ourselves to ground states of local Hamiltonians, which are more physical.
+Technically, the counting approach (sketched above), which yields the results of Ref. \cite{GE14}, does not work in our context.
+We emphasize that our results do not diminish the importance of area laws.
+A proof of (or a counterexample to) an area law for ground states of 2D gapped systems is, of course, a landmark achievement, which probably requires the development of powerful new techniques.
+However, even if such area laws are proved, the computational complexity of 2D gapped systems remains unclear.